Digital artwork by Adam Ferriss

 Grand Kadooment two days away and the table still not built.

-I go around the back of the shop one evening, when the air whistling through the shop get to be too much and the inventory been counted and re-counted and confirm that I could tell the drinks truck not to bother with any deliveries this month.
+I go around the back of the shop one evening, when the air whistling through the shop get to be too much and the inventory been counted and re-counted and confirm I could tell the drinks truck not to bother with any deliveries this month.
 I confront Miller, fitting the death cape on kiss-me-crutch Griffith, standing up there, serious, serious, like if he is the subject of a funeral rite or something.
 Something in me went to war.

 "Griffith, your wife ain't calling you home?
 Why you don't get down the road before she come up here with the cuckoo stick and break what left of your back for you?"

 After we had communion the Sunday after, Mallory say I shouldn't feel bad about the back reference.
 If he break his back when the bus went down in the gully, Mallory say, then he break his back.
-It wasn't a lie, said Mallory, and if all those kiss-me-tail drunkards in the rumshop want to help Griffith forget that it was the flask of white rum he went looking for under the driver's seat of that bus that make it veer off that road and take those two innocents to their graves, then let them.
-But everybody ain't got to play pretend, says Mallory, Griffith should thank the Good Lord that all he got was a broken back he recover from.
+It wasn't a lie, said Mallory, and if all those kiss-me-tail drunkards in the rumshop want to help Griffith forget it was the flask of white rum he went looking for under the driver's seat of that bus that make it veer off that road and take those two innocents to their graves, then let them.
+But everybody ain't got to play pretend, says Mallory, Griffith should thank the Good Lord all he got was a broken back he recover from.

 "You hear me?"
 I was shouting, "you ain't have to go home and sleep so you could get up and look for work tomorrow?
 You ain't got no more bus to drive?"